-Direct photons and their correlation with jets are a unique probe of partonic interactions in 1054 the QGP.
-Photons can be the result of a hard scatter (for example $gq \rightarrow \gamma q$ ).
-The photon, not carrying color charge, does not interact strongly with the QGP and thus provides 1056 a direct measure of the momentum transfer of the hard scatter itself that is accessible in the final state.
-This is in contrast to dijet systems where both jets interact strongly 1058 with the QGP.
-Direct photon measurements in heavy ion collisions are limited by the rate of the photon production and the efficiency and purity with which the photon can be 1060 identified.
-Therefore, the main requirements on the EMCal from photon measurements are on the size of the acceptance and the contamination of the photon candidate cluster by 1062 energy deposited near the photon from the underlying event.
-As illustrated in Fig. ??, the 1063 photon/ $\pi^0$ discrimination is not a driver of the calorimeter performance at the momenta 1064 of interest at RHIC.
-1065
+Direct photons and their correlation with jets are a unique probe of partonic interactions in the QGP.
+Photons can be the result of a hard scatter (for example $gq \to \gamma q$).
+The photon, not carrying color charge, does not interact strongly with the QGP and thus provides a direct measure of the momentum transfer of the hard scatter itself that is accessible in the final state.
+This is in contrast to dijet systems where both jets interact strongly with the QGP.
+Direct photon measurements in heavy ion collisions are limited by the rate of the photon production and the efficiency and purity with which the photon can be identified.
+Therefore, the main requirements on the EMCal from photon measurements are on the size of the acceptance and the contamination of the photon candidate cluster by energy deposited near the photon from the underlying event.
+As illustrated in Fig. 3.1, the photon/ π^0 discrimination is not a driver of the calorimeter performance at the momenta of interest at RHIC.

 For heavy ion collisions, one goal is that the detector resolution and segmentation not be a limitation on the electron cluster reconstruction compared to the underlying event background in a central heavy ion event.
-A typical cluster size (a 3x3 tower array) contains about 320 MeV of underlying event energy in the EMCal (see Fig. 8.14).
-For an Y-electron cluster of 4 GeV, the underlying event blurring would produce a comparable contribution to the energy resolution with a detector resolution of $\Delta E/E \leq 16\%/\sqrt{E}$ .
+A typical cluster size (a 3x3 tower array) contains about 320 MeV of underlying event energy in the EMCal (see Fig. 8.16).
+For an Y-electron cluster of 4 GeV, the underlying event blurring would produce a comparable contribution to the energy resolution with a detector resolution of $\Delta E/E \leq 16\%/\sqrt{E}$.